craftingcity/The-Known-World/Game Notes/NPCs/Absolute Power/Grand Pantheon.md

 - Domain: Disgust, Loathing
 - Duty: Disease
 - Tenants:
-	- Your goals are to be reached, and your obstacles removed with permanance
+	- Your goals are to be reached, and your obstacles removed with permanence
 	- Time is the greatest ally you may know